eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 To cope with different levels of noise, we can turn to *generalized least squares* (a.k.a.
 GLS), which is basically a better version of ordinary least squares.
-A little bit of math jargon lets us explain GLS very concisely: instead of minimizing the _Euclidean norm_ of the residuals, we minimize its _Mahalanobis norm_: in this way, we take into account the second-moment structure of the residuals, and allows us to put more weight on the data points
+A little bit of math jargon lets us explain GLS very concisely.
+Instead of minimizing the _Euclidean norm_ of the residuals, we minimize its _Mahalanobis norm_: in this way, we take into account the second-moment structure of the residuals, and allows us to put more weight on the data points